gabrieltal/yourbetterment/README.md

 - [ ] Maybe make the drag-and-drop better, like the image follows the cursor, if possible.
 - [ ] Make the resizing cuter.
 - [ ] Figure out if I can make it easy to save the image?
 Maybe need to do a canvas?
 IDK.
 Or maybe a button that lets you screenshot and ask if we can store it?
 I really don't know here.
 Gotta research if my vision is possible at all.
+- [ ] Allow images to have ordering, think like layers
 - [ ] Clean up CSS
 - [ ] Clean up JS